 Garrett has served on nominating committees for the MacArthur Award, the Kilroys, Harold and Mimi Steinberg Charitable Trust Distinguished Playwright Award, Fox Foundation Resident Actor Fellowship panel, Mellon Foundation Playwrights Award Panel, the Hermitage Greenfield Prize, the Susan Smith Blackburn Prize, several NEA panels, and countless juries supporting artists around the world.

-Garrett is is a recipient of the National Endowment for the Arts and Theater Communications Group Career Development Fellowship for Directors and a member of Society of Stage Directors and Choreographers.
-She is a graduate of graduate of California Institute of the Arts with a MFA in directing.
+Garrett is a recipient of the first-ever Ammerman Prize for Directing, given by Arena Stage.
+She also received the National Endowment for the Arts and Theatre Communications Group Career Development Fellowship for Theatre Directors.
+She is a member of the Stage Directors and Choreographers Society and a member of the board of directors for Theatre Communications Group, a company member at Woolly Mammoth, and an advisory board member for Mixed Blood Theatre.
+Garrett is a graduate of California Institute of the Arts with an MFA in directing.

 A frequently sought out voice for her thought leadership and subject matter expertise, Nataki can be read, watched or listened to regularly, across regional and national news media: